-What is Automated Watch?
+What is Watch/Automated Watch?

 When using Automated Watch, the Spider will automatically turn on and start sending your position report every one to two minutes after take off.
 The Spider will send one initial point and then nothing further until it passes through the enable transition speed.